 Obtaining a Miner’s Right

-A Miner’s Right can be obtained for a fee of $25 at the Department of Mines and Petroleum (DMP), Mineral House, 100 Plain Street, East Perth, or at any Mining Registrar’s office, upon presentation of proof of identity.
-Please note that a Miner’s Rights cannot be obtained at the DMP Core Libraries.
+A Miner’s Right can be obtained for a fee of $25 at the Department of Mines, Industry Regulation and Safety (DMIRS), Mineral House, 100 Plain Street, East Perth, or at any Mining Registrar’s office, upon presentation of proof of identity.
+Please note that a Miner’s Rights cannot be obtained at the DMIRS Core Libraries.
 An application form is available within the attached Miner’s Right pamphlet.

 An individual may hold a Miner’s Right and it is important to ensure that the Miner’s Right is issued in the full and correct name.
-A Miner’s Right cannot be issued in a registered business name or a company name (incorporated under the Corporation Law) .
+A Miner’s Right can be issued to a company (incorporated under the Corporation Law) .